 Event organizers are part of Audio Accessibility’s client list – contact us for consulting and training for the following:

-- guiding you through all steps of your event planning (and post-event recordings if needed) to ensure that communication access services go smoothly.
+- guiding you through all steps of your event planning, event website development, and post-event recordings to ensure that event accessibility logistics go smoothly, and